najnesnaj/pinetime-zephyr/README.md

 I've included compiled firmware, which you can run on your linux(64)  box.

 I used a osbox virtual linux ubuntu 18, so you do not even have to own a computer.

+## The Movie

+I made a demo clip : oswatchclip.mp4
+File should be on github, not sure if it will work...

 ### Copy
 suppose you already have ../work/zephyr installed copy /app to ../work